Bersaglieri: 1975 army reform

-Additionally the Bersaglieri fielded five anti-tank companies, one per Bersaglieri and one per Armored Brigade (Armored brigades "Manin", "Centauro", and "Mameli").
+Additionally the Bersaglieri fielded five anti-tank companies, one per Bersaglieri and one per Armored Brigade (Armored brigades Armored Brigade "Manin", Armored Brigade "Centauro", and Armored Brigade "Mameli").

 With the end of the Cold War, the Italian army began a reduction in personnel and units which also affected the Bersaglieri.
 On 1 June 1991 the Mechanized Brigade "Goito" was disbanded, while the Mechanized Brigade "Garibaldi" moved to the Southern city of Caserta, as the Army had decided to reduce the number of units in the north of Italy.
 The Garibaldi arrived in Caserta on 1 July 1991 and changed its name to 8th Bersaglieri Brigade "Garibaldi".
 Also in 1991, the battalions of the Army were renamed as regiments without changing composition.

 Current structure

 While in the past the mobility of the Bersaglieri manifested itself in running and the use of bicycles, regiments currently in service are all mechanised with either Dardo or Freccia infantry fighting vehicles.
 To distinguish them from other infantry units the Bersaglieri collar patches are crimson-red and enlisted troops wear a red fez instead of berets.
 Officers wear black berets with their standard uniform, but a feathered "vaira" when dressed in ceremonial uniform.
 They also wear black gloves, while other Italian regiments wear white ones.
 Originally each Bersaglieri regiment had a band called a "fanfara", who played their instruments at the double while on parade.
 Today only the Garibaldi Brigade, 6th and 7th Bersaglieri Regiment retain a "fanfara", which are technically brass bands.

 Since 1982 Bersaglieri have served as peacekeepers with the Multinational Force in Lebanon, and during the Yugoslav and Somali Civil Wars.
 Bersaglier units also served in Operation Iraqi Freedom and were repeatedly deployed to serve in the war in Afghanistan.
 As of 2019 the following Bersaglieri units are in active service: